RajkumarAute/RajkumarAute/readme.md

 > ### <img width="" height="18" src="./image/devdigital.jpg"> [DevDigital Vadodara](http://www.devdigital.com){:target="_blank"} ~ WFH
 | _Server Administrator | **DevOps, AWS Cloud Architect Lead**_ | <font size="1">11 May 2020 - 23 Nov 2020.</font>
-* Kubernetes, AWS EKS, ECS, and Docker used to build containerized infra and Terraform used to build AWS infra.
+* Kubernetes, AWS EKS, ECS, and Docker tools are used to build containerized infra and Terraform used to build AWS infra.
 * Built and automated the process using CI/CD, Git, Jenkins and buddy.works.
 * Addressed L3 production issues and security concerns on AWS as well as L1 on Azure.
 * Contributed to Hosted webapp on Cloud and Virtual web hosting.